Raster graphics: Compression

-High-resolution raster grids contain a large number of pixels, and thus consume a large amount of memory.
+High-resolution raster grids contain a large number of pixels, and thus consume a large amount of storage.
 This has led to multiple approaches to compressing the data volume into smaller files.
 The most common strategy is to look for patterns or trends in the pixel values, then store a parameterized form of the pattern instead of the original data.
 Common raster compression algorithms include run-length encoding (RLE), JPEG, LZ (the basis for PNG and ZIP), Lempel–Ziv–Welch (LZW) (the basis for GIF), and others.

 For example, Run length encoding looks for repeated values in the array, and replaces them with the value and the number of times it appears.
 Thus, the raster above would be represented as:

 This technique is very efficient when there are large areas of identical values, such as a line drawing, but in a photograph where pixels are usually slightly different from their neighbors, the RLE file would be up to twice the size of the original.

 Some compression algorithms, such as RLE and LZW, are lossless, where the original pixel values can be perfectly regenerated from the compressed data.
 Other algorithms, such as JPEG, are lossy, because the parameterized patterns are only an approximation of the original pixel values, so the latter can only be estimated from the compressed data.